mitchallen/cloud-run-101/README.md

 The command line will then give you the URL of your app, with a message like this (with your own unique URL):

 ```
-Service [hello-web] revision [hello-web-rzwnn] has been deployed and is serving 100 percent of traffic at https://hello-web-SOMETHING-RANDOM-ID.a.run.app
+Service [hello-web] revision [hello-web-abcd] has been deployed and is serving 100 percent of traffic at https://hello-web-SOMETHING-RANDOM-ID.a.run.app
 ```

-Copy the URL and paste the address into a browser.
+Copy the URL and paste the address into a browser or use `curl`.

 ## See the service in the console